-For those players who are familiar with VGAP3 configuration, the equivalent settings for Planets Nu, and how to change those that can be, can be found in the Default Configuration page.
-As these are optional settings, none of them will be covered in this document.
+For those players who are familiar with VGAP3 configuration, the equivalent settings for Planets.nu, and how to change those that can be, can be found in the Default Configuration page.
+As these are optional settings, they are mentioned in the linked page instead of this document.

-Changes between the various versions of VGAP3 are described in the VGAP3 Release Notes (offsite), and will not be covered here.
+Changes between the various versions of VGAP3 are described in the VGAP3 Release Notes, and will not be covered here.

 It should be noted that, due to the architecture of this game, it is possible to have client-side extensions that add features to the user interface.
 Some of these extensions, and how to install them, are described here.